Costa Blanca Travel Guide Spain

 To these, are added many restaurants, clubs, festivals, cabaret shows, and the tallest buildings in Europe, which are found here, in Benidorm.

-Situated between the mountains and the sea, the historical Alicante is one of the best known towns on the Costa Blanca.
+Situated between the mountains and the sea, the historical city of Alicante is one of the best-known towns on the Costa Blanca.
 With a three thousand year history, Alicante’s mix of old and new offers stunning architecture, abundant shopping and beautiful beaches.

-Javea is a quaint haven along the Costa Blanca, centered around a 14th century church, shops, cafés and restaurants creating an old world meets modern vibe.
+Javea ( Xabia) is a quaint haven along the Costa Blanca, centered around a 14th-century church, shops, cafés and restaurants creating an old world meets modern vibe.

 Javea also boasts two blue flag beaches, the most popular of which are Arenal and La Grava.